vineetgupta1991/calculateSum/README.md

 ## Task

-- Under package `com.fortump.httpserver`, execute the main class HttpServer.java.
+- Under package `com.fortumo.httpserver`, execute the main class HttpServer.java.
   This will start the server on port 8081.
 - Now, try executing the curl commands on different terminals with different or same payloads like below <br/>